Introduction to Mobile Friendly Website

 Now a day’s all mobile devices come with GPS technology.
 Using this technology you can direct the users to the nearest store for purchase, you can give them targeted promotions, provide prices in their local currency and you can also connect them to the local blogs or communities.

 20. Keep testing

 Once you have completed creating your responsive site, test it, test it and test it.
 Test the site on a single mobile device multiple times.
 Test it on different mobile devices and on different operating systems.
-Test every page of the site, every button, and actions of the site.
-When you test the site put yourself in the position of the mobile user and think what should be improved and where there is an error.
+Test every page of the site, every button, and action of the site.
+When you test the site put yourself in the position of the mobile user and think about what should be improved and where there is an error.
 This will help you to improve the site and provide a better user experience.

 In this digital world, there is no reason for you to not to set up a mobile site for your business.
 Hope this article would have helped you to understand a few tips to make your mobile site user-friendly.

 This has been a guide to the mobile-friendly website is developed and optimized so user irrespective of the type of mobile devices they use, gets a good user experience from the site.
 These are the following external link related to the mobile-friendly website.